PikachuPenial/Titanmod/PATCHNOTES.md

 - Fixed crosshair preview image not cycling properly on certain occasions

+- Fixed missing ammo count text when using a weapon with no magazine on the text ammo style

+- Fixed missing ammo bar when using a weapon with no magazine on the bar ammo style

 - Fixed freecam spectate being selectable during intermission period